Emirates National Oil Company: History

-In 2019, ENOC presented two new digital ventures under its accelerator program Next, which was launched the same year: Enoc Link, an automotive refueling service and Beema, an online vehicle insurance service.
+In 2019, ENOC presented two new digital ventures under its accelerator program Next, which was launched the same year: ENOC Link, an automotive refueling service and Beema, an online vehicle insurance service.

 Operations

-ENOC is a multi-interest oil and gas group, and has operations in Dubai and Northern Emirates in UAE, and has recently opened operations in Abu Dhabi, the largest of the emirates.
-One of its subsidiaries, ENOC Processing Company LCC (EPCL) runs the Jebel Ali refinery in Dubai.
+ENOC is a multi-interest oil and gas group that has operations in Dubai and Northern Emirates in UAE, and has recently opened operations in Abu Dhabi, the largest of the Emirate.
+One of its subsidiaries, ENOC Processing Company LCC (EPCL), runs the Jebel Ali refinery in Dubai.

 The ENOC Group comprises numerous related subsidiaries, across two main categories - energy operations and general services - covering upstream, midstream, and downstream sectors.